Markloveland/adcirc-v53/README.md

-# adcirc-v53
+# ADCIRC-v53
-ADCIRC v53 release with modifications for use with adcirpolate
+Working ADCIRC v53 release with modifications for use with adcirpolate Compilation flags set up for running on Lonestar